dev-protocol/protocol/docs/WHITEPAPER.md

 ## Property Contract

 The Property Contract is a smart contract created by the Market Contract's `createProperty()` function.
-Property Contracts are always created in a one-to-one relationship with owned non-economic property.
+Property Contracts are always created in a one-to-one relationship with owned Internet asset.
 The Property Contract token is ERC-20 compliant and can be transferred to any address.

 Every Property Contract holder will receive Dev Tokens.
 The number received for each Property Contract will be evaluated/decided by the Allocator Contract.